Who knew this was the secret to boosting fertility?

 As Steve Carell's character from The 40 Year Old Virgin says, maybe if you don't use it, you do lose it.

-Ideally, this "do it early, do it often" technique will be the solution for most guys, but some "silly pants McGruber" urologists think that keeping laptops off laps, wearing boxer shorts, refraining from hot tub use, exercise, proper diet and girdle-like contraptions that circulates water around a guys genitals also work.
+Ideally, this "do it early, do it often" technique will be the solution for most guys, but some "silly pants McGruber" urologists think that keeping laptops off laps, wearing boxer shorts, refraining from hot tub use, exercise, proper diet, and girdle-like contraptions that circulate water around a guys genitals also work.

 This whole "doing something over and over again to increase one's chances of success" sounds an awful lot like practice.
 Allen Iverson knows how I feel about practice.

-Any tales of woe (or whoa) on the male fertility front?
+Any tales of woe—or whoa—on the male fertility front?